hugowetterberg/advent2024/README.md

 ### Day 7

-I don't know why the results of this query wasn't accepted by the website, I've checked the results with manual queries and it seems to be fine.
-Seeing a lot of noise on reddit about correct answes not being accepted, so I don't really know if I'm doing something wrong here :shrug:
+~~I don't know why the results of this query wasn't accepted by the website, I've checked the results with manual queries and it seems to be fine.
+Seeing a lot of noise on reddit about correct answes not being accepted, so I don't really know if I'm doing something wrong here :shrug:~~

+The elf_id was supposed to be used as an ASC tie-breaker for both most and least experienced, I previously assumed DESC for least experience.

 ``` sql
 SELECT DISTINCT ON (primary_skill)